NVIDIA-NeMo/Guardrails/docs/user-guides/advanced/embedding-search-providers.md

 The default implementation is also designed to support asynchronous execution of the embedding computation process, thereby enhancing the efficiency of the search functionality.

 The `cache` configuration is optional.
 If enabled, it uses the specified `key_generator` and `store` to cache the embeddings.
 The `store_config` can be used to provide additional configuration options required for the store.
 The default `cache` configuration uses the `md5` key generator and the `filesystem` store.
+Alternatively, `sha256` or `hash` key generators can be selected.
 The cache is disabled by default.

 ## Batch Implementation